2018 Toyota Prius Prime Review: Everything You Want in a Great City Car—and Not Much Else

 - Not to go knocking monocles off into various bowls of soups, but aside from nice low-end acceleration in all-electric mode, the Prius does not handle well—never has, never will.
 When burning electrons it's legitimately quick off the line, able to dance through the bloodsport of NYC traffic (acceleration is serviceable in Power mode and nonexistent in Eco mode), but otherwise it's a soft, imprecise wedge of rolling Jell-O that plows almost into a nose-stand under hard braking and has all the grace of a drunk hobo stumbling away from the police.
 This car apparently reflects Toyota's effort to improve the driving dynamics.
 Perhaps it succeeded, but I couldn't tell; picking between this car and its predecessor in terms of driving dynamics is like trying to choose your favorite fart.

-- The otherwise-spongey ride roughens up quickly over bumps and bad pavement.
+- By some dark magic, the otherwise spongey ride roughens up quickly over bumps and bad pavement.

 - In terms of in-car tech, the tablet-like infotainment screen is responsive but not noticeably quick, and the screen itself is limitedly configurable, mostly serving at any given time as one of two functional screens.
 As noted, the seamless buttons with haptic feedback are often difficult to use.
 It's a lot of real estate for limited functionality, but it will certainly whet the appetite of the gadget-obsessed.